 4. Secure Financing for Your Licensing Needs

 Education is an investment in your future.
 There are ways to help you cover the cost of your education.
-Scholarships and other forms of financial assistance may cover a large portion of the cost of an AMT education.
-AMT students can be eligible for a wide range of scholarships.
-The more scholarship applications you submit, the higher your chances of receiving a scholarship award.
-University students may apply for both university-specific scholarships and general AMT awards.
+Tuition Reduction Programs and other forms of financial assistance may cover a large portion of the cost of an AMT education.
+AMT students can be eligible for a wide range of tuition reduction programs.
+The more tuition reduction program applications you submit, the higher your chances of receiving a tuition reduction.
+University students may apply for both university-specific tuition reduction programs and general AMT awards.

 Federal financial help and student loans may also be accessible, depending on the financial aid programs available at the school you choose and your unique finance situation.
 Some colleges have a dedicated department to help students, many of which provide an assessment on a case-by-case basis.
 Financial aid offered by AMT schools, such as California Aeronautical University, is available for those who qualify.
 Click here for more information about the prerequisites.